 Take-away notes

 To sum up, vector search offers a significant leap forward in how we search for information.
 By understanding the meaning and relationships behind data, it delivers more relevant and accurate results, even for unstructured data and complex queries.
 This technology has the potential to revolutionize various fields, from enhancing search engines to empowering AI applications.
 As vector search continues to evolve, we can expect even more exciting possibilities for navigating the ever-growing ocean of information and unlocking its full potential.
-This includes operating with data directly on the devices it was created on, reducing cloud costs, eliminating the reliance on an internet connection, and opening up using your private data without it ever being shared (100% private).
+This includes operating with data directly on the devices it was created on, reducing cloud costs, eliminating reliance on an internet connection, and opening up using your private data without it ever being shared (100% private).
 If you’re interested in other AI and vector database-related topics, check out the ObjectBox mini-series.
 Stay tuned for more articles in the future.